numerica-ideas/community/web/spring-boot-actuator/README.md

 #### Disable/Hide some actuators endpoints

-Let's say you have many endpoints to expose and just few to hide, rather than listing them all you can expose all and then just hide endpoints you don't need.
+Let's say you have many endpoints to expose and just a few to hide, rather than listing them all you can expose all and then just hide endpoints you don't need.

-To do that, we will update our **_application.properties_** or **_application.yml_** enabling all and then hide the fews we need to:
+To do that, we will update our **_application.properties_** or **_application.yml_** enabling all and then hide the few we need to:

 **_application.properties_**